Crossmint/crossmint-402-starter/send-tweet/README.md

-## A2A x402 Tweet Agent
+## A2A x402 Tweet Agent (direct-transfer + Crossmint)

-A2A agent that sends tweets on X/Twitter for payment using the x402 payments extension.
-Client pays in USDC, server posts their tweet with optional image attachment.
-Both Client and Server wallets are EOA.
+A2A agent that sends tweets on X/Twitter for payment using the x402 payments extension and the `direct-transfer` scheme.
+The client uses Crossmint Wallets to pay USDC via an on-chain ERC‑20 transfer; the server verifies the transfer on-chain and posts the tweet via Twitter API v2 (optional image supported).

 ### What it does

 - Server (tweet agent):
-  - Advertises the x402 extension for tweet posting service
+  - Advertises the x402 extension with `direct-transfer` scheme
   - Requires tweet text (will error if not provided)
   - Accepts optional image URL for tweet attachment
-  - Verifies EIP-712 signature and settles payment on-chain
+  - Verifies ERC‑20 transfer by transaction receipt and Transfer event
   - Posts tweet (with optional image) via Twitter API v2 after successful payment
-- Client:
-  - Sends tweet text (required) and optional image URL to agent
+- Client (`sendvia` React app):
+  - Uses Crossmint Wallets for the user (email) on the selected EVM chain
-  - Receives payment terms and signs EIP-3009 payment authorization
+  - Fetches payment requirements and executes ERC‑20 `transfer(payTo, amount)`
-  - Receives tweet confirmation with tweet ID
+  - Submits transaction hash via x402 `X-PAYMENT` payload
+  - Displays balances (user and merchant) and logs

 ### Prerequisites

 - Node.js 18+
 - Twitter Developer Account with API v2 access
+- Crossmint API key (for Wallets) and a user email to associate the wallet

 ### Install